jbridenthal/BlazorTodo/README.md

 # BlazorTodo
- Todo list written in Blazor
+ Todo list written in Blazor with local browser storage